 Although it is small, the construction, materials, and craftsmanship are exactly the same as the real thing!

-We use washi paper from [Itoshiro Indigo Dyed Parasol 2023], which is produced for a limited time every year.
+We use washi paper from [Itoshiro Indigo Dyeing Japanese Umbrella], which is made for a limited time every year.

 This size is just so cute.